 The reasoning?
 Research has shown that individuals in these blood marker categories have a greater chance of developing future clinical hypothyroidism is increased when TSH rises above 2.0.

 Even more?
 Hashimoto’s—an autoimmune condition of the thyroid gland wherein the thyroid is attacking itself—may also be suspected, based on your levels of TPO and thyroglobulin antibodies.
-Hashimoto’s does NOT mean you have hypothyroidism, but it DOES mean your body has inflammation.
+Hashimoto’s does NOT mean you have hypothyroidism.
+But it DOES mean your body has inflammation.

-While your thyroid health is certainly something to consider in an overall picture of health, your “problem” or “symptoms” still may NOT be a “thyroid problem.”
+While your thyroid health is certainly something to consider in an overall picture of health, your problem or symptoms still may not be a “thyroid problem.”

-Often times the BIGGER elephant in the Room?
+So what’s really the BIGGER elephant in the Room?

 One word: Stress.

-Stress is your body’s NATURAL adaptation and survival mechanism to “fight” if it feels threatened by your current diet, environment or lifestyle.
-And stress often MASKS in disguise of hypothyroidism-like symptoms.
+Stress is your body’s natural adaptation and survival mechanism to “fight” if it feels threatened by your current diet, environment or lifestyle.
+And stress often masks in disguise of hypothyroidism-like symptoms.

 7 Essential Diet & Lifestyle Factors to Address First BEFORE Diagnosing Yourself with Hypothyroidism